lm83680/lm83680/README.md

 Strive to become a qualified Web3 engineer.
 Additionally, proficient in HarmonyOS is also great.😍

-Besides studying blockchain, I'm dedicating time to a "desktop companion robot" project.
+Besides studying blockchain, I'm dedicating time to a [Robot](https://github.com/lm83680/Benny-Robot) ,her name is "Benny".
 Although it may take several years, I'm ready for it.This is an open-source project, and contributions are welcome.

 ### 💼 Toolkit